eclipse-vertx/vert.x/core_manual_groovy.md

 Opens a file. `file` is the file name.
 If `read` is `true` it is opened for reading.
 If `write` is `true` it is opened for writing.
 It `createNew` is `true` it creates it if it does not already exist.
 If `flush` is `true` all writes are immediately flushed through the OS cache (default value of `flush` is false).

-When the file is opened, an instance of `org.vertx.java.core.file.AsyncFile` is passed into the result handler:
+When the file is opened, an instance of `org.vertx.groovy.core.file.AsyncFile` is passed into the result handler:

     vertx.fileSystem.open("some-file.dat") { ar ->
-        if (ar.succeeded()) {
+        if (ar.succeeded) {
             println "File opened ok!"
             // etc
         } else {
-            log.error("Failed to open file", ar.exception)
+            log.error("Failed to open file", ar.cause)
         }
     }